Warp Drives and Closed Timelike Curves: The weak energy condition with a non-unit lapse

 There will also always be a path just next to the first superluminal path which is just as fast, so the path is not faster than all its neighbours.
 In addition, using the definition of a superluminal path presented in \cite{Olum_1998} has the consequence that all superluminal paths are null, which is clearly not the case with even the Alcubierre drive.
 The study presented in \cite{Olum_1998} is therefore only applicable to a limited set of cases which satisfy its particular definition of superluminal travel.

-It it worth noting that if the boundary condition (point \ref{req 2}) is not satisfied, one can find an asymptotically-flat $\bm{\beta}$ that goes to zero at spatial infinity, with $\rho\geq0$ everywhere.
-It can be shown that, for a scalar $\psi=\psi(t,r)$, where $r=\sqrt{x^{2}+y^{2}+z^{2}}$ and $\bm{\beta}=\nabla\psi$, the Eulerian energy density is given by
+It it worth noting that if the boundary condition (condition \ref{req=0000202} above) is not satisfied, one can find an asymptotically-flat $\bm{\beta}$ that goes to zero at spatial infinity, with $\rho\geq0$ everywhere.
+It can be shown that, for a scalar $\psi\equiv\psi(t,r)$, where $r=\sqrt{x^{2}+y^{2}+z^{2}}$ and $\bm{\beta}=\nabla\psi$, the Eulerian energy density is given by

 So for example,